kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 And, of course, the problem of debugging that Erlang code arose as well.
 Guess what, I wrote my own debugging functions in Erlang in order to enhance my productivity.

-A problem almost probably is also that I don't have any peer review anymore for about 20 years now.
-Also it is difficult to explore new realms producing quick and dirty code and getting clean and lean code easy to maintain.
+Another problem probably is that I don't have any peer review anymore for about 20 years now.
+Also it is difficult to explore new realms producing almost inevitably quick and dirty code and then afterwards getting clean and lean code easy to maintain.
 When does development stop?
-Do you have time to optimize your code?
+When do you have time to optimize your code?

 Often I think a good program will have at least 3 stages: